Joey LaMotta

 Giuseppe LaMotta (April 27, 1925 – December 29, 2020), better known as Joey LaMotta, was an American boxer who was the younger brother and one time manager of former world middleweight boxing champion Jake LaMotta.

+Professional career

 LaMotta also boxed for a short time in 1945 and 1946.
 His record was 32 wins (22 KOs), 5 losses (1 KO), and 2 draws.

+Raging Bull

 Joe Pesci was nominated for a Best Supporting Actor Academy Award for his portrayal of Joey in the 1980 film Raging Bull, a biographical film about his brother Jake's turbulent life and career.

+Personal life

 His son, John LaMotta, was an actor and also an amateur boxer who fought in the heavyweight-novice class of the 2001 Golden Gloves championship tournament.

+Death

 LaMotta died on December 29, 2020, at age 95.